ZinnunMalikov/Sleep-Deprivation-Ancillary/ancillary.md

 print("The chi-squared statistic for ths test is: " + str(chi_sq_stat))
 ```
     The chi-squared statistic for ths test is: 119.219445429627
 - The test statistic of 119.219 with a df = 12 yields a p-value far below 0.05 (p = 8.84 * 10^-20) so we reject Ho.
 There is convincing evidence at the 5% alpha level that there is an association between sleep quality (1-5) and sleep proportion in individuals like those surveyed.
-Note that since four of the twenty (20%) expected counts are under 5, we should be cautious of the results.
+Note that since five of the twenty (25%) expected counts are under 5, we should be cautious of the results.

 ## 4.6 Actual Sleep Times (hrs) vs. Sleep Proportion
 - Finally, a regression model between actual sleep time s(hrs) and sleep proprtion was created to visualize the correlation between the two variables.